-Ask Did anyone try a new fruit or vegetable this week?

-- Ask What fruit or vegetable did you try? - Ask Did you like it?

-Say Today we are going to learn about the five food groups.

-• Show the students the MyPlate poster

-Ask What do you notice about the plate on this poster?
-(There are five different colors, each representing a different food group.)

-Say This is called MyPlate and it is used as a guide to teach us how to eat healthy.
-There are five food groups on MyPlate.

-Ask Does anyone know what that means?

-Say There are all sorts of foods that we eat, and they fall into certain groups.
+- Ask→ Did anyone try a new fruit or vegetable this week? - Ask→ What fruit or vegetable did you try? - Ask→ Did you like it? - Say→ Today we are going to learn about MyPlate and the five food groups. - Show the students the MyPlate poster - Ask→ What do you notice about the plate on this poster?
+(There are five different colors, each representing a different food group.) - Say→ This is called MyPlate and it is used as a guide to teach us how to eat healthy.
+There are five food groups on MyPlate. - Ask→ Does anyone know what that means? - Say→ There are all sorts of foods that we eat, and they fall into certain groups.
 These groups are all important for our bodies because they help our bodies in different ways.
-We need to make sure we eat some foods from every food group, every day.

-Say Let's look at the fruit group first.
-Fruits help to keep you healthy.

-Ask Can anyone name their favorite fruit?

-Say Let's look at the vegetable group next.
-Vegetables keep you growing strong.

-Ask Can anyone name their favorite vegetable?

-Say The next group is grains.
-Grains give you energy so you can learn and play.
-Some foods in the grains group are bread, pasta and rice.

-Ask Can anyone think of another grain? (may need prompting with "What is something many people eat for breakfast?")

-Say The next food group is protein.
-Foods in the protein group help build strong muscles.

-Say Foods that are in the protein group are meats like beef, pork and chicken, fish, eggs, beans and nuts.

-Ask What type of protein foods do you like?
+We need to make sure we eat some foods from every food group, every day. - Say→ Let's look at the fruit group first.
+Fruits help to keep you healthy. - Ask→ Can anyone name their favorite fruit? - Say→ Let's look at the vegetable group next.
+Vegetables keep you growing strong. - Ask→ Can anyone name their favorite vegetable? - Say→ The next group is grains.
+Grains give you energy so you can go to school and be active outside.
+Grains give you energy so you can learn and play. - Ask→ Can anyone think of foods that belong in the grains group? (bread, rice, pasta, & cereal) - Say→ The next food group is protein.
+Foods in the protein group help build strong muscles. - Ask→ What are some foods in the protein group? (beef, chicken, eggs, beans, fish and nuts) - Say→ Our last food group is dairy.
+Foods in the dairy group have milk in them so think of foods that come from cows.
+Other non-dairy sources that have added calcium, include fortified almond milk and/or soy milk or low-fat lactaid milk.
+Calcium rich-foods help build strong bones and teeth.